Austin & Ally (soundtrack)

-Austin & Ally is a Disney Channel soundtrack from the hit TV series Austin & Ally.
-The album features songs from the show's first season performed by Ross Lynch with two bonus tracks performed by the band R5.
+Austin & Ally is a Disney Channel soundtrack from the hit TV series of the same name.
+The album features songs from the show's first season performed by Ross Lynch with two bonus tracks performed with his family band R5.
 It was released digitally and physically by Walt Disney Records on September 11, 2012.

 Background and release

 During a commercial for the single "Heard It on the Radio", Ross Lynch announced that a soundtrack for the show was on its way.
 The track list was revealed on July 20, 2012.